COBREXA/ConstraintTrees.jl/README.md

 [JuMP](https://github.com/jump-dev/JuMP.jl), but the package does not depend on JuMP -- instead it is completely generic and lightweight, and may be used with any other constraint-solving framework.
-The documentation describes a typical use of ConstraintTrees for solving constrained linear systems (in metabolic modeling) and constrained quadratic systems (for geometry) using JuMP, together with copy-pasteable code snippets that provide the integration.
+The documentation describes a typical use of ConstraintTrees for describing and solving constrained linear (LP), quadratic (QP) and mixed-integer (MILP) problems using JuMP, together with copy-pasteable code snippets that provide the integration.

-ConstraintTrees package is maintained and open for extensions.
+ConstraintTrees package is actively maintained and open for extensions.
 Feel free to discuss changes and ideas via issues and pull requests.

 #### Acknowledgements